glickko/CapCut-Launcher/README.md

 **WARNING**
 I don't support piracy or any illegal stuff.
-Please don't use this to make money or get around buying the software.
-If you use this tool, you're agreeing that it's for your own education and you're using it at your own risk.
+Iam not use this to make money or anything related on that.
+If you found this tool in internet, you're agreeing that it's for your own education and you're using it at your own risk.
 I'm not responsible for what you do with it.

 **Heads up: This is only meant to work with CapCut version i Patched**